Skip to main content

 Does my commercial auto policy cover hired or rented delivery vans in Lake City?

 Not automatically.
-Standard commercial auto policies cover vehicles listed on the policy — vehicles you own.
-Rented vans, leased trucks, and employee-owned vehicles used for business all fall outside that coverage unless you add Hired Auto and Non-Owned Auto endorsements.
-This is a common and costly coverage gap for Lake City businesses that use rental vans during busy seasons or rely on contractors with their own trucks.
+Many commercial auto policies focus on vehicles listed on the policy.
+Rented vans, leased trucks, and employee-owned vehicles used for business should be reviewed under hired and non-owned auto wording before assuming the exposure is handled.
+This is a common coverage question for Lake City businesses that use rental vans during busy seasons or rely on contractors with their own trucks.

 Questions about your box truck or delivery fleet coverage?
 Our licensed agents in Lake City work with North Florida businesses every day.
 Let us review your current coverage and find any gaps.